-[Exception: If the passer is or has been outside the tackle box he may throw the ball so that it crosses or lands beyond the neutral zone or neutral zone extended (Rule 2-19-3) (A.R.
+[Exception: It is not a foul if the passer is or has been outside the tackle box and throws the ball so that it crosses or lands beyond the neutral zone or neutral zone extended (Rule 2-19-3) (A.R.
 7-3-2-VIII-X).
-This applies only to the player who controls the snap or the resulting backward pass.]
+This applies only to the player who controls the snap or the resulting backward pass and retains possession before throwing the forward pass.]